tandica/rhcsa/22-managing-selinux/yt.md

-# selinux
+# SELinux

-semanage -
+## beanologi

+`semanage` - used to change SELinux context

 default policy is targeted.

-different apps define what is acceptable behaviour for the binaries n files used for that app.
+Different apps define what is acceptable behaviour for the binaries n files used for that app.

 labels and context help define if there are issues with an application.